zzh199808/Customer-Churn-Prediction/README.md

 We first found there are 11 null values in TotalCharges.
 Since the dataset is big enough, we decided to delete there nulls.

 ## EDA
 The variables are 16 categorical features with 6 binary features (Yes/No)：Gender, Partner, SeniorCitizen, Dependents, PhoneService, PaperlessBilling; 9 features with three unique values each (categories): MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV,  StreamingMovies, Contract and 1 feature with four unique values: PaymentMethod.

 We draw stackedbar of these binary variables to see if they will affect the churn rate or not.

-Stacked Bar Chart of Dependents vs Churn
 ![alt text](https://github.com/zzh199808/Customer-Churn-Prediction/blob/main/Stacked%20Bar%20Chart%20of%20Dependents%20vs%20Churn.png)

-Stacked Bar Chart of Gender vs Churn
 ![alt text](https://github.com/zzh199808/Customer-Churn-Prediction/blob/main/Stacked%20Bar%20Chart%20of%20Gender%20vs%20Churn.png)

-Stacked Bar Chart of InternetService vs Churn
 ![alt text](https://github.com/zzh199808/Customer-Churn-Prediction/blob/main/Stacked%20Bar%20Chart%20of%20InternetService%20vs%20Churn.png)